lwang-astro/PeTar/README.md

     ```
     ./configure --with-interrupt=[bse]
     ```
-    Currently only SSE/BSE is the available stellar evolution package.
-Notice SSE/BSE is a combined package, the option argument "sse" not work, only "bse" switches on both.
+    Currently there are two options of stellar evolution packages based on SSE/BSE (Hurley et al. 2000, MNRAS, 315, 543; 2002, MNRAS, 329, 897):
+    - bse: the updated SSE/BSE version from Banerjee et al. 2020, A&A, 639, A41.
+    - mobse: the MOBSE from Giacobbo et al. 2018, MNRAS, 474, 2959.

-    When this option is switched on, the standalone tool _petar.bse_ will also be compiled and installed.
+    When this option is switched on, the standalone tool _petar.(mo)bse_ will also be compiled and installed.
-    This is a c++ based tool which call the SSE/BSE functions to evolve single and binary stars to the given age and metallicity.
+    This is a c++ based tool which call the SSE/BSE/MOBSE functions to evolve single and binary stars to the given age and metallicity.
 OpenMP parallelization is used to speed up the calculation if a large group of stars and binaries are provided.

 9. Use _Galpy_ external potential library
     ```